How to Recognize Project Managers Who Will Slow You Down

 Before a project begins we recognize that the Omnica/PM relationship is based on mutual trust and expectation.
 We depend on them to effectively oversee the project and make wise decisions, quickly.
 It’s our job to move the development program through to a successful conclusion and make them look good.
 Seasoned and experienced PMs are invaluable, and when we are working with one who knows his or her stuff, the results can be very rewarding.

-Earl Robinson is the President, and an original founder of Omnica.
+Earl Robinson is the President, and founder of Omnica.